 High-Earners & Good Savers pay a large share of tax revenues that power our national budget.
-Although tax rates are lower than the 1960s and the 1980s, with a federal income tax rate of 37% (plus state taxes) taxes represent a sizeable chunk of expenses.
+Although tax rates are lower than the 1960s and the 1980s, with a federal income tax rate of 37% (plus Medicare surcharges and potential state taxes) taxes represent a sizeable chunk of expenses.

 Yes, individuals can take advantage of provisions within the code to reduce their tax liability and they do.
 Yet, they are rightfully concerned about the power of the government to effectively reduce their net worth.
 Depending on which political party is in power and the economic landscape, we could see changes in the tax code that could:

-- Remove beneficial deductions, such as for charitable gifts
+- Remove beneficial deductions, such as for retirement savings

 - Increase estate taxes